tlugger/spotify_monitor/README.md

 **docker-compose.yml**<br>A file optionally used in conjunction with Docker to configure your application so that all its dependencies can be started with a single command.

 **nio.conf**<br>A file that contains the nio project configuration.
 Default values are shown.

-**nio.env**<br>A file containing environment variables for the project.
 If this file contains secrets, you will want to add it to the `.gitignore` file.